sparkertime/scottparker.co/_posts/2024-03-05-the-end-of-rpgseeker-and-the-future.md

 Finding and buying roleplaying games digitally is just as frustrating in 2024 as it was when I started RPG Seeker in 2020.

 * **DriveThruRPG** is the leading option.
 It has received a fresh coat of paint recently but underneath it's still an antiquated, difficult experience.
-It has an enormous userbase though, a fact they use to justify some borderline capricious business practices.
-In particular, they take enormous cuts from RPG creators unless they agree to sell exclusively on DTRPG.
+It has an enormous userbase though, and many of them are comfortable enough with the experience to browse DTRPG for new titles.
+This creates light network effects that DTRPG uses to justify an enormous take rate from RPG creators unless they agree to sell exclusively on DTRPG.
 * **Itch.io** is the second-most popular option.
 It's far kinder to creators and allows an unrivaled level of personalization.
 However, creators are on their own – almost no one is browsing Itch to find new roleplaying games.
 Furthermore, their catalog of RPGs is so much smaller than the rest of their inventory that it seems destined to remain an afterthought to Itch.

-That leaves creators with the option of running their own storefronts.
+* Some creators turn to running their own storefronts.
 Shopify, LeanPub, Gumroad, and similar platforms are all popular options but carry very similar pros & cons to Itch.
 They can be great experiences but creators get very little to help boost discovery.

 Most creators end up begrudgingly listing their games on both DTRPG and Itch, pushing Itch to their fanbase but relying on DTRPG for discovery.